matthewmueller/try-again/Readme.md

 If the `failed` function is called, it won't try anymore.
 You probably want to handle this case by failing fast and killing the process.

+**The `fatal` function may be used to trigger the `failed` function even if there are retries available.**

+You can use the fatal function to skip retrying.
+Like the `failure` function, the `fatal` function may be called after an initial `success` function, but cannot be called after the `failure` function has previously been called for that cycle.

 ## Running Tests

 ```